Human Resources

 ・Incidents of harassment and inappropriate corporate response

-・Deterioration of the workplace environment and reputational risk caused by discriminatory comments or behavior based on gender, disabilities, or being insensitive to issues of religion and race
+・Deterioration of a working environment and reputational risk caused by discriminatory comments or behavior based on gender, disabilities, or being insensitive to issues of religion and race

 Risk related to corporate governance